ChoojooK/GeekCentral/README.md

-# List of 2K+ file extensions
+# Everything a programmer might need
-This repository provides a txt file containing a list of more than 2000 different file extensions for you to use.
+This repository provides diffrent kind of files that a programmer or a hacker might need to do his/her job..

 Please remember to give credit if you used this repository in your projects.